 This bond is far from romance, it presents a pathological dissolution of boundaries that are necessary for a relationship.
 In that way, it becomes easier both to abuse the spouse and to tolerate being abused, as neither one feels separated from the other.
 Thus, the lack of boundaries emerges as one of the common causes of physical abuse.

 5. Lack of empathy

 Marriage is always difficult and takes a lot of work.
-But it should never bring abuse and suffering from the side of those who are meant to protect us from harm.
-But for many, change is possible, with professional help and guidance, and many marriages are known to thrive after different kinds of abuse were abandoned by the perpetrators.
+But it should never bring spousal abuse and suffering from the side of those who are meant to protect their partners from harm.
+For many, change is possible, with professional help and guidance, and many marriages are known to thrive after getting it.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.